 ACU Unitpulse is an online formative evaluation instrument that allows lecturers to gauge student sentiment, understanding, and progress in order to drive success.
 The immediate (live) feedback received from students enables lecturers to make timely adjustments if needed and address student concerns and affirm good practice.

-The Learning and Teaching Centre (LTC) is currently implementing ACU Unitpulse and making the tool available in selected units so that teaching staff can monitor student progress throughout the semester or study period.
+The Learning and Teaching Centre (LTC) is implementing ACU Unitpulse and the tool is available to Lecturers in Charge so that they can monitor student progress throughout the semester or study period.

 Currently, Lecturers in Charge will have access to post questions in ACU Unitpulse.
 Note: that if multiple lecturers in the same unit require access to ACU Unitpulse in the same unit, please inform Evaluations LTC using the Staff ACU Unitpulse Access Form.

 Staff are to follow the ACU Unitpulse standard process (endorsed by the University Learning and Teaching Committee) in their use of this tool.
 Please note:ACU Unitpulse is to be used for the purpose of quality assurance and internal reporting only.